IIIF/cookbook-recipes/recipe/0017-transcription-av/index.md

 In Ramp, the transcript file is made available to download under the player controls.
 Click the filename listed in the menu to download the transcript file.

-{% include manifest_links.html viewers="UV, Mirador, Ramp" manifest="manifest.json" %}
+{% include manifest_links.html viewers="UV, Mirador, Ramp, Aviary" manifest="manifest.json" %}
 {% include jsonviewer.html src="manifest.json" config='data-line="39-50"'%}

 # Related recipes